-Trends can be tricky.
-Do you get on the bandwagon and risk looking out of step or should you just keep it safe and go for something tried and tested?
+Vet practice design trends can be tricky.
+Do you get on the bandwagon and risk looking out of step?
+Or should you just keep it safe and go for something tried and tested?

-We’ve done the hard work for you and picked out the most successful trends shaping the design of new veterinary practices.
-These popular design trends can help your practice to meet both your needs, and your clients’ needs, and will see you in style now and well into the future.
+We’ve done the hard work for you.
+We’ve picked out the most successful trends shaping the design of new veterinary practices.
+These top 3 vet practice design trends can help your practice to meet both your needs, and your clients’ needs, and will see you in style now and well into the future.

-Here are our top three picks, and some great examples of these trends translated into reality in some of Elite’s recent vet clinic fitouts.
+Here are our top 3 vet practice design trends, and some great examples of these trends translated into reality in some of Elite’s recent vet practice fitouts.

-Waiting rooms have seen a big change in recent times from a collection of plastic fold up chairs and a receptionist sectioned off behind a high counter in the corner to a more considered space to welcome clients.
+Waiting rooms have seen a big change in recent times to become a more considered space to welcome clients.
+Gone are the collection of plastic fold up chairs and a receptionist behind a high counter in the corner.

-Much more attention is being paid to the design of this important space to ensure clients start off their vet visit in a positive way.
+Much more attention is being paid to the reception design to ensure clients start off their visit in a positive way.

-Waiting areas are now being designed to act more like a lobby, with attractive and comfortable seating, refreshment stations (for both pets and their owners), and often a retail section for some idle browsing while waiting.
+Waiting areas are using a lobby design, with attractive and comfortable seating, refreshment stations (for both pets and their owners), and often a retail section for some idle browsing while waiting.

 Reedy Creek Vet definitely makes an impact with its expansive reception and waiting area.
-High ceilings, structural beams and concrete walls are a key feature of the reception area, delivering on the industrial-inspired design that is featured throughout the practice.
+High ceilings, structural beams and concrete walls are a key feature of the reception area.
+This delivers on the industrial-inspired design that features throughout the practice.

-The matt finishes and monotone colour scheme are complemented by the glass-dominated walls of the waiting area, which allows plenty of natural light to stream into the space.
+The matt finishes and monotone colour scheme are complemented by the glass-dominated walls of the waiting area.
+This allows plenty of natural light to stream into the space.

 While not necessarily a new trend, maximising the use of space will always be key.
 Even though you may have the room and budget to build a bigger practice, furnishing, maintaining and paying for more utilities in this larger space may put pressure on your business in the long term.